garyhlai/cortex-wiki/hello_world_tutorial.md

 This is what allows your users to call your model and recognize the digit in their input image.
 There are two types of calls in blockchain: transaction or call.
 The former changes the state of the blockchain is verified by network consensus (all computers in the network verifies the change to the state).
 The latter doesn't change the state of the blockchain; instead, it simply returns you the result of the program as executed by a nearby computer in the network.
 NewDigitRecognitionInferView is the latter whereas NewDigitRecognitionInfer is the former.
 If you want your call to the program to be recorded on the blockchain, you should use NewDigitRecognitionInfer; otherwise, you should just use NewDigitRecognitionInferView.

-Three things left now:
+Four things left now:

 1. How can users (someone other than the owner of the contract) call this function from remix?

+On the Deploy page, click on "At Address" and load the contract address that you (the user) wish to call.

 2. Can we take user input image/ parameters?
-(Fix the compiler) Can we do InferView function?
-Where can we get such input image?
-Can we use input image of other dimensions?
+(Fix the compiler) Right now SetInput has bug: error encoding arguments syntraxerror: unexpected token ' array

 3. How to move it to MainNet?

+Simply switch to MainNet in your wallet.

 4. Are we gonna have TestNet faucets?
 When?

+Soon.
+(After Chinese New Year)